 When planning for retirement, it’s important to save enough money to cover the essentials.
-While a financial planner may discuss earmarking funds to pay for daily living expenses, housing and health care related costs, there is a hidden retirement cost that many advisers may overlook that can have a critical impact on your retirement: transportation costs.
+While a financial planner may discuss earmarking funds to pay for daily living expenses, housing, and healthcare-related costs, one of the biggest expenses in retirement is something that many advisers may overlook.

-Getting around is not that costly… Is it?
+Transportation?
+Getting around is not that costly… is it?

 Everyone knows to be worried about healthcare costs in retirement.
 Various studies have shown that rising health care costs in the coming years will require Americans to save more in order to afford these types of expenses in retirement.

-Specifically, a study released by the Employee Benefit Research Institute in October revealed that in 2015, a 65-year-old man would need $68,000 in savings, while a woman would need $89,000, if each wanted at least a 50% chance of having enough money saved to cover health care expenses in retirement.
+Specifically, the ERBI study revealed that in 2015, a 65-year-old man would need $68,000 in savings, while a woman would need $89,000, if each wanted at least a 50% chance of having enough money saved to cover health care expenses in retirement.

-For adults age 65 and older, transportation costs represent 16% of expenditures, while health care represents 13.4%.
+For adults aged 65 and older, transportation costs represent 16% of expenditures, while health care represents 13.4%.

-Both healthcare and transportation costs were higher than even food, which only represented about 12.5% of expenses for those age-65 and older.
+Both healthcare and transportation costs were higher than food, which only represented about 12.5% of expenses for those aged 65 and older.